DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting To Choose? (2019)

 As well as its powerful backup system, VaultPress also automatically scans your site for malware and malicious code while monitoring for suspicious activity on your website and its database.
-You also have the ability to run a manual scan if you suspect something might be wrong with your site.
+You also have the ability to run a manual scan if you suspect something may be wrong with your site.

 Additional Site Optimization Tools

-While the DreamPress managed hosting service has been optimized to help your WordPress website load as quickly as possible, the Jetpack Professional plan includes some extra tools to help improve the speed of your site and its content.
+While the DreamPress managed hosting service has been optimized to help your WordPress website load as quickly as possible, the Jetpack Professional plan includes some extra tools to help to improve the speed of your site and its content.